Coconut Oil In Coffee? (A Simple Recipe + Benefits)

 Coconut Oil As A Super Food – What’s All The Rave About?

-In contrast with long-chain fatty acids which are regarded as less healthy, MCTs can actively promote your well-being.
+In contrast with long-chain fatty acids which are regarded as less healthy, MCTs can actively promote your well-being (1).

-6 Reasons You Should Ad Coconut Oil To Your Coffee Today
+6 Reasons You Should Add Coconut Oil To Your Coffee Today

 So what exactly are the benefits of adding some coconut oil to your coffee?

-#1 - The Coconut Oil Paradox - It Aids Weight Loss
+#1 – The Coconut Oil Paradox – It’s The Kind Of Fat That Aids Weight Loss

 Not only does coconut oil make your coffee delicious, it can help you lose weight!